 0305-14 CROSS-CUTTING ISSUES

 The ROP was developed with the presumption that plants that had significant performance issues with cross-cutting areas would be revealed through the existence of safety-significant PIs or inspection findings.
-The NRC identifies CCI to inform the licensee that the NRC has a concern with the licensee’s performance in the cross-cutting area and to encourage the licensee to take appropriate actions before more significant performance issues emerge.
+The NRC identifies a cross-cutting issue (CCI) to inform the licensee that the NRC has a concern with the licensee’s performance in the cross-cutting area and to encourage the licensee to take appropriate actions before more significant performance issues emerge.
 The cross-cutting aspects are described in IMC 0310.
 CCAs are assigned and CCIs are identified on a “per site” basis; not on a “per unit” basis.
 In order to determine whether CCIs exist at a site, an assessment must be performed during the preparation for the mid-cycle and end-of-cycle assessment meetings, as described below.

 14.01 Cross-Cutting Themes .
 To determine if a cross-cutting theme exists at a site, the regional offices shall gather assessment and inspection results related to CCAs, as described below.